iainctduncan/papers/source/features_usage.rst

 a reference to the Scheme callback function (the function passed to the delay function) into a special internal registry, keyed by their handles.
-When the C clock callback runs, the stored handle is retrieved and used to retrive the Scheme callback, which is then exectued.
+When the C clock callback runs, the stored handle is retrieved and used to retrieve the Scheme callback, which is then executed.

 There is a powerful but not immediately obvious capability granted by the combination of this facility